fidellr/fishery_api/README.md

    ```shell
    go build -o fishery-cli
    ```
-## File Structure
-The repository is organized as follows:

-- `examples/`: This directory contains the main application code and related files.
-  - `config.json`: The configuration file for the Fishery API.
-It contains settings such as database connection details and API port.
-  - `main.go`: The entry point of the Fishery API application.
-  - `area-options/`: This directory contains the code for managing area options.
-    - `delivery/http/`: The HTTP delivery layer for area options.
-It handles the HTTP requests and responses.
-    - `repository/`: The repository layer for area options.
-It provides the data access and persistence logic.
-    - `usecase/`: The use case layer for area options.
-It contains the business logic for managing area options.
-  - `commodities/`: This directory contains the code for managing commodities.
-    - `delivery/http/`: The HTTP delivery layer for commodities.
-    - `repository/`: The repository layer for commodities.
-    - `usecase/`: The use case layer for commodities.
-  - `size-options/`: This directory contains the code for managing size options.
-    - `delivery/http/`: The HTTP delivery layer for size options.
-    - `repository/`: The repository layer for size options.
-    - `usecase/`: The use case layer for size options.

-- `go.mod` and `go.sum`: The Go module files that manage the project's dependencies.

 ## Usage

 The Fishery API CLI allows you to perform various operations on the fishery data.
 Here are the available commands: